Muhand/myVoiceWebsite/README.md

         ```
         mysql -u root -p
         ```
-    2. Type the root password
+    2. Type the root password (We already set it to '123456')
-    3. Now create a user so our app use it, I will call it 'pt_dev' you can call it anything you want but then you will have to change it in the config.json file as well, I will give it '123456' as a password, again if you change it then you must change config.json.
+    3. Now create a user so our app use it, I will call it 'mv_dev' you can call it anything you want but then you will have to change it in the config.json file as well, I will give it '123456' as a password, again if you change it then you must change config.json.
         ```
-        CREATE USER 'pt_dev'@'localhost' IDENTIFIED BY '123456';
+        CREATE USER 'mv_dev'@'localhost' IDENTIFIED BY '123456';
         ```
     4. We need to give it all of the privileges
         ```
-        GRANT ALL PRIVILEGES ON *.* TO 'pt_dev'@'localhost' WITH GRANT OPTION;
+        GRANT ALL PRIVILEGES ON *.* TO 'mv_dev'@'localhost' WITH GRANT OPTION;
         ```
     5. Now we need to create this user to be accessable also from other hosts and not only localhost so we will repeat the above steps and just change 'localhost' to a wildcard '%'
         ```
-        CREATE USER 'pt_dev'@'%' IDENTIFIED BY '123456';
+        CREATE USER 'mv_dev'@'%' IDENTIFIED BY '123456';
         ```
     6. We need to give it all of the privileges
         ```
-        GRANT ALL PRIVILEGES ON *.* TO 'pt_dev'@'%' WITH GRANT OPTION;
+        GRANT ALL PRIVILEGES ON *.* TO 'mv_dev'@'%' WITH GRANT OPTION;
         ```
     7. Now we need to flush the privileges then simply just exit
         ```